zerario/Python-PiShock/docs/cli.md

 `--intensity`).
 To only send vibrations, add `--no-shock`.

 A `--max-runtime` can be given (e.g. `--max-runtime 1h`) to automatically terminate the script after the given duration.
+With a `min-max` range, it is picked at random.

-With an `--initial-delay` (`min-max` range, in seconds), the tool sleeps before the first operation, and that initial delay will not be part of the maximium runtime.
+With an `--initial-delay` (same values as with `--max-runtime`), the tool sleeps before the first operation.
+The initial delay will not be part of the maximium runtime.

 For some extra fun, a `--spam-possibility` in percent can be given.
 For every random operation, there is the given possibility of entering "spam mode", where